graffou/agravic/README.md

 HDMI console mode (with programmable fonts) available via the micro-HDMI connector The test firmware runs on the risc-V core on the cyclone-10 FPGA.
 The HW HDMI console offers some means of SW and HW debug.
-Basic version of the "agravic invaders" FW, with pacific invaders who don't even drop a bomb.
-Anyway, you can't send them any missile either ;)
-You just can move your ship  right to left using 's' and 'd' keys (with a Putty terminal open for serial ccommunication w/ the Vidor board).
+"agravic invaders" is a space invaders basic clone FW, fully written in bare-metal C++, and is now playable.

-###To build the HW
+### To build the HW
 * A linux system is preferred
 * You need a native g++ compiler, verions 7.4 to 8
 * You need to have quartus installed